End-to-End Learning on 3D Protein Structure for Interface Prediction: Dataset

 For both of these datasets, once these binary protein complexes are generated, we identify all interacting pairs of amino acids.
-A pair of amino acids --- one from each protein --- is determined to be interacting if any of their non-hydrogen atoms (hydrogen atoms are typically not observed in experimental structures) are within 6Å of one another (Figure \ref{fig:ip}B).
-This 6Å threshold is commonly used \citep{Fout2017b,Sanchez-Garcia2018}.
-We consider each of these pairs as a positive example of interacting surfaces, leading to a total of over 5 million pairs of positives for the PDB dataset (Figure \ref{fig:ip}C, see Table \ref{table:ds_sizes} for exact counts).
-For the negatives, we select random pairs of non-interacting amino acids spanning the same protein complexes, ensuring a fixed ratio of positives to negatives for each complex (Figure \ref{fig:ip}D, ratio found via hyperparameter search, see section \ref{method}).
+A pair of amino acids --- one from each protein --- is determined to be interacting if any of their non-hydrogen atoms (hydrogen atoms are typically not observed in experimental structures) are within 6 Å of one another (Figure \ref{fig:ip}B) (as also used by \parencite{Fout2017b,Sanchez-Garcia2018}).
+This leads to a total of over five million pairs labelled as positives in DIPS (Figure \ref{fig:ip}C, see Table \ref{table:ds_sizes} for exact counts).
+For the negatives, at train and validation we select random pairs of non-interacting amino acids spanning the same protein complexes, ensuring a fixed ratio of positives to negatives from each complex (Figure \ref{fig:ip}D, the exact ratio being defined by hyperparameter search, see Section \ref{method}).
+At test time we use all pairs, to match real-world conditions.

-As noted previously, the structures in PDB Dataset $\mathcal{C}_r$ are already in their bound state.
-Typical methods to solve the interface prediction problem are trained on much smaller datasets containing unbound proteins (with labels derived from the final bound complex), such as our DB5 dataset $\mathcal{C}_p$.
-A key point of this work is that we leverage the much larger $\mathcal{C}_r$ to solve the problem of protein interface prediction on $\mathcal{C}_p$.
-The transferrability between these two problems is not obvious.
-For example, $\mathcal{C}_r$ has a much higher degree of shape complementarity than $\mathcal{C}_p$, as the former exclusively comprises pairs of proteins that are all in the correct configuration to interact with each other.
+As noted previously, the distribution of structures in DIPS differs from that in DB5.
+For example, pre-bound proteins in DIPS have a much higher degree of shape complementarity than those in DB5, as the former exclusively comprises pairs that are in the correct conformation to bind with one another.
+We thus must carefully consider our model design so that we can effectively leverage this much larger set to tackle the problem of paired protein interface prediction.